 - Sun Exposure.
-Research had proven that exposing yourself to just 10 minutes a day of sunlight not only raises your core temperature, it is also a great way to get in some essential vitamin D!
+Research has proven that exposing yourself to just 10 minutes a day of sunlight not only raises your core temperature, it is also a great way to get in some essential vitamin D!

 Interestingly, the RGCC Test also checks for Heat Shock Proteins since cancer cells are very sensitive to heat.
-Since most clients have tested positive for HSPs, then assume that creating heat stress will be a great way to insure vibrant health.
+Since most clients have tested positive for HSPs, then assume that creating heat stress will be a great way to ensure vibrant health.

 “[Your body] is basically thinking to itself, ‘I may encounter this stress again.
 I have to activate all these good pathways that can help me deal with stress.
-That way, the next time I encounter it, I’m ready to fight it off’…That’s really one of the main reasons why short bursts of stress are so good for you, because we have so many amazing genes in our body that are so powerful.
+That way, the next time I encounter it, I’m ready to fight it off’…That’s really one of the main reasons why short bursts of stress are so good for you because we have so many amazing genes in our body that are so powerful.
 The problem is that as we age, they don’t become activated as often.
 We need to find ways to activate them more …”

 Dr. Patrick’s words and the information provided in this article should be all the evidence you need to prove the importance of staying active throughout your life.
-Through exercise, sauna, being outdoors and even exposing yourself every once in a while to extreme cold (such as a cold shower), you can allow the body’s natural processes to work for you, not against you!
+Through exercise, sauna, being outdoors, and even exposing yourself every once in a while to extreme cold (such as a cold shower), you can allow the body’s natural processes to work for you, not against you!